This page contains corporate documents for the Commission.

 This Statement of Expectations outlines the Australian Government’s expectations of the Commission in carrying out its role and functions in the context of the Government’s policy agenda.
 The Statement also outlines expectations for how the Commission manages our relationships with the Government, consumers, other key stakeholders and issues of transparency and accountability.

-This Memorandum of Understanding (MoU) describes how the Aged Care Quality and Safety Commission and the Department of Health will work together.
+This Memorandum of Understanding (MoU) describes how the Commission and the Department of Health will work together.

-The MoU recognises and supports the linked work and responsibilities across the Aged Care Quality and Safety Commission and the Department of Health.
+The MoU recognises and supports the linked work and responsibilities across the Commission and the Department of Health.

 It describes how the two organisations will work together and their responsibilities as set out in the